197th Rifle Division: Operation Uranus

 Preparations for Operation Uranus.
 Note position of the 197th Rifle Division.

 In the buildup to the Soviet counteroffensive most of 1st Guards Army had left the bridgehead and redeployed westward, being replaced by 5th Tank Army.
 In the plan for the operation this Army, and the 21st Army to its east, would form the main shock group of Southwestern Front while 1st Guards played a supporting role.
 In the event that Uranus was successful it would play a significant role in the far more ambitious Operation Saturn.
 It was stronger in manpower than the other two Armies in part due to its divisions not having seen significant combat since July, and in part due to an influx of rebuilt divisions from the Reserve of the Supreme High Command.
-On November 20 its had 142,869 personnel in combat formations, supported by 3,308 guns and mortars and 163 tanks.
+On November 20 it had 142,869 personnel in combat formations, supported by 3,308 guns and mortars and 163 tanks.

 Most of these forces would remain on the defense during the first part of the offensive, but its supporting attack would take place within the bridgehead on a 10km-wide sector from Yagodnyi to Farm No. 4 on the right flank of 5th Tanks.
 It would be conducted by the 203rd and 278th Rifle Divisions, plus one regiment of the 197th, supported by three regiments of reserve artillery.
 The Axis lines facing the bridgehead were now held by Romanian 3rd Army.
 The objectives were to penetrate the Romanian tactical defenses, destroy the Romanian forces in the sector, exploit southward to reach positions form east of Belogorka southward to Vislogubov and Bokovskaya by the end of the second day, and then dig in to protect the main shock group from attacks from the west.
 The 197th was largely facing the Romanian 7th Infantry Division.

 At 0730 hours on November 19, Southwestern Front began its 80-minute artillery preparation along its penetration sectors.
 Although much of this fire was frightening and destructive to the defenders, poor visibility caused by snow and fog limited visibility.
 The same conditions prevented air support.
 Even before the bombardment was completed the infantry assault began.
 In the first hour 5th Tank Army's four rifle divisions overcame 3rd Army's first defensive positions with relative ease.
 By the end of November 20, 5th Tanks had penetrated as far south as Perelazovsky.
 However, 1st Guards' supporting attack on the 19th had been a failure.
 5th Tank's 14th Guards Division had stalled in front of the defenses of Romanian 9th Infantry Division, and an effort by 203rd Division to assist ran into determined resistance from 11th Infantry Division.
 As a result, Lelyushenko declined to attack on November 20, instead waiting for 5th Tanks' advance to force the Romanians to fall back; he had been directed to conserve his forces for Operation Saturn.